The Indonesian Young Academy of Science (ALMI) is an Organization for Indonesian prominent young scientists.

 The Royal Netherlands Academy of Arts and Sciences was founded in 1808 as an advisory body to the Dutch Government – a role that it continues to play today.

 The Academy derives its authority from the quality of its members, who represent the full spectrum of scientific and scholarly endeavour and are selected on the basis of their achievements.
 It is also responsible for fourteen internationally renowned institutes whose research and collections put them in the vanguard of Dutch science and scholarship.

 As the forum, conscience, and voice of the arts and sciences in the Netherlands, the Academy promotes quality in science and scholarship and strives to ensure that Dutch scholars and scientists contribute to cultural, social and economic progress.
 As a research organisation, the Academy is responsible for a group of outstanding national research institutes.
 It promotes innovation and knowledge valorisation within these institutes and encourages them to cooperate with one another and with university research groups.

 Since 1995, the Academy works with Indonesia in the Scientific Programme Indonesia – Netherlands (SPIN) which capitalises on existing networks between the two countries.
 It allows Indonesia and the Netherlands to take advantage of the scientific, human, natural and other resources available in both countries and to maintain and set up new research networks.
 The most recent, and for the time being, last funding programme under SPIN is ANGIN (Anticipation Grants Indonesia – the Netherlands. https://opensciencemeeting.org/funding-opportunities/

-Nuffic Neso Indonesia is a non-profit organization representing the Dutch knowledge sector in Indonesia.
+Nuffic Southeast Asia is a non-profit organisation representing the Dutch knowledge sector in the Southeast Asia region.

 We are supported by the Dutch Ministry of Education, Culture and Science.
 Our team delivers a full range of services connecting the Dutch knowledge sector with opportunities in Indonesia.